bytedance/TiktokBusinessPlugin/Node-JS-Example.md

 ```
 ## Basic Usage
 ```
-// the final npm name is not decided and is subject to change. import {TiktokBusinessExternalDataGenerator} from '@ad/tiktok_business_plugin_helper';
+// the final npm name is not decided and is subject to change. import {TiktokBusinessExternalDataGenerator} from '@placeholderplaceholder@';
 const key = "TEST_KEY"

 const generator = new TiktokBusinessExternalDataGenerator(key, {